Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 How to process your own imagery
 ------------------------------------

 You can upload your own GeoTIFF.
 All raster layers currently loaded in your QGIS are visible in the drop-down list and can be selected for upload.
  Opening files from the *Additional options* button also adds it to the list of QGIS layers with a choice.
+ Your GeoTIFF file must be less than 1 GB.

  .. figure:: _static/qgis/upload_tif.png
          :alt: Upload TIF, select from list